The Trouble with Tactics

 Granted, this RPG is not for everyone.
 It’s about 70 hours, sometimes difficult, and very Japanese.
 But I do recommend it to anyone who’s interested in the genre, for a couple reasons.

 First off, this game has a plot and ambiance that surpasses standard RPG fare.
 Like the original Persona (which didn’t get much exposure), Persona 3 involves modern Japanese high school students fighting demons.
-It is done in an anime style, but differently enough to separate it from the rest of the pack. → We have the best words.
+It is done in an anime style, but differently enough to separate it from the rest of the pack. → Do the math.